 - Interrogating a target (Empathy), concealing a lie (Trickery)

 - Catch the wedding bouquet (nimbleness vs nimbleness)

 Abilities in battle

 Between all the chaos in battle, Legends also have to option to use an ability roll.
 Abilities can help to tackle an issue in a creative, more role-play fashion.
 A successful ability roll can give any benefit, this chapter will go over examples where abilities can be used and how players can deal with them.
-Remember, all of this is free format, meaning it is up to the storyteller to actually allow the use of ability rules in this way.
-But we think a good storyteller should encourage these actions in combination with conventional actions to keep the battles clear yet interesting.
+Remember, all of this is free format, meaning it is up to the narrator to actually allow the use of ability rules in this way.
+But we think a good narrator should encourage these actions in combination with conventional actions to keep the battles clear yet interesting.